kristopolous/vimbuild/README.md

 This is my custom script to build vim on some random box that I need to develop from.
 It's constantly changing on an as-needed basis.

+## Install from source
 To install, just run

     ./install.sh

-This will download the freshest vim and install it strictly in your $HOME/bin directory.
+This will download the freshest vim and install it strictly in your `$HOME/bin` directory.
 Your distribution's vim won't be touched at all.
-This is a non-clobbering pollution free method
+This is a non-clobbering pollution free method.
+If you want to get to your distributions vim, there's a symlink set up in your `$HOME/bin/` directory to `vim-dist` which should track back to /usr/bin

+## Install just the dot files
 orr if you have everything built and you think everything is good.

     ./easyinstall.sh